m1c0l/edison-cam/README.md

 In the edison-picture folder, place your [Amazon S3 config options](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) into take-picture.sh, and place your S3 bucket name into both files.
 In download-pictures-from-aws.sh, place your S3 bucket name, place the correct path to s3cmd and place the directory that you want your pictures to download to.

 ## Using it
-To take a picture and upload it to S3, navigate to the edison-picture folder and run `node take-picture-to-aws.js`
+To take a picture and upload it to S3, navigate to the edison-picture folder and run `./take-picture-to-aws.js`

-To download all pictures from your bucket to your directory, run `python download-pictures-from-aws.sh`
+To download all pictures from your bucket to your directory, run `./download-pictures-from-aws.sh`